 What to do if you have a problem

 We’re always looking to improve the accessibility of this website.
 If you encounter specific accessibility problems or issues with any of the content published on this site, please contact us via email@example.com to let us know and we will do everything we can to rectify them.

-If you have any other feedback on the accessibility of the Creative Showcase, please contact us via the following methods:
+If you have any other feedback on the accessibility of this site, please contact us via the following methods:

 - E-mail: firstname.lastname@example.org

 - Postal address: Digital Education & Student Life, University of Lincoln, Brayford Pool, Lincoln LN6 7TS